asofcs/First-Steps-Python/INTRO.md

 - *Examples of more complex architectures include neural networks, which consist of multiple layers of interconnected artificial neurons, with each layer performing computations and passing signals to the next layer.*
 - *The post hoc approach therefore seems more appropriate for complex systems.*

+# Post Hoc Explanation Approaches:
+- *Feature relevance explanations: aim to measure the importance of a model’s inputs to its output.
+This results in an importance score ranking, where higher scores mean that the corresponding variable was more relevant for the model .
+E.g., SHapley Additive exPlanation (SHAP).*
+- *Local explanations: approximate the model in a narrow area around a specific instance of interest .
+The resulting explanations do not necessarily generalize to a global scale but approximate the model around the instance the user wants to explain .
+E.g., Anchors and Diverse Counterfactual Explanations (DiCE).*